Adzz/financial-times-workshop/README.md

 2. Download these files.
 Open the download files in your text editor, then begin inside the part-one folder.
 Inside there is a list of files.
 Start with index.html, then work through them in number order!

+Remember there is no such thing as cheating!
+Google-ing for answers is heavily encouraged - knowing how to ask the right questions is a vital skill for programmers.